Gilead-BioStats/gsm/README.md

 # Process Overview

-The {gsm} package establishes a data pipeline for RBM using R. The package provides a framework that allows users to **assess** and **visualize** site-level risk in clinical trial data.
+The {gsm} package establishes a data pipeline for RBM using R. The package provides a framework that allows users to generate and visualize metrics for assessing risks in clinical trial data.
 The package currently provides assessments for the following domains:

 1. Adverse Event Reporting Rate
 2. Serious Adverse Event Reporting Rate